anishgoel1/class_imbalance_ML/README.md

 # The Class Imbalance Problem In Neural Networks
-This repository includes the code that reproduces the results in our work involving testing a variety of resampling techniques across multiple computer vision benchmarks to provide insight into deep learning models.
+This repository includes the code that reproduces the results in our work involving testing a variety of resampling techniques across multiple computer vision benchmarks to provide insight into class imbalance and deep learning.

 Insert Full Paper Name here